-The p,V diagram is shown in Figure 11, in which both the different compression and expansion strokes and also the increased compression ratio can clearly be seen in the modified crankshaft drive.
+The p,V diagram shown in Figure 11, in which both the different compression and expansion strokes and also the increased compression ratio can clearly be seen in the modified crankshaft drive.

 An analysis of the T,s diagram in Figure 12 and comparison with that in Figure 8 reveals that the thermal conversion efficiency is better in this case than it would be in SV and 2V.
-The only factor which could have contributed to this is the elimination of the streaming back and forth through the intake valve, as no other changes or parameter optimizations in comparison to 2V were made.
+The only factor which could have contributed to this is the elimination of the streaming back and forth through the intake valve, as no other changes or parameter optimisations in comparison to 2V were made.

-The curve of the cylinder gas mass in Figure 13 reinforces this assumption as the entire gas mass sucked in remains in the cylinder for the combustion.
-Although the compression stroke is much shorter than in 2V and the intake valve is opened for a shorter time, the mass sucked in 3V is roughly 6 % greater than in 2V.
-All these factors hint that the indicated fuel conversion efficiency in 3V would be greater than in all the variants presented previously (see Figure 14).
+The curve of the cylinder has mass in Figure 13 reinforces this assumption as the entire gas mass sucked in remains in the cylinder for the combustion.
+Although the compression stroke is much shorter than in 2V and the intake valve is opened for a shorter time, the mass sucked in 3V is roughly 6% greater than in 2V.